-This command displays the version information for this EFI Firmware or the version information for the
+This command displays the version information for this EFI Firmware or the version information for the UEFI Shell itself.
+The information is retrieved through the EFI System Table or the Shell image.

 From the EFI System Table's Hdr.Revision field, formatted as two period delimited fields.
 The first field is the upper 16-bits of this field, represented as a decimal unsigned integer.
-The second field is the lower 16-bites of this field, represented as a two-digit, zero-filled decimal unsigned integer.
+The second field is the lower

+16-bites of this field, represented as a two-digit, zero-filled decimal unsigned integer.
-'''

 <firmware vendor name>

-'''